 35th Annual Virginia Hamilton Conference on Multicultural Literature for Youth

-The 35th Anniversary of The Virginia Hamilton Conference on Multicultural Literature for Youth will be held on April 28, 2023 at the Kent State University Design Innovation Hub
+The 35th Virginia Hamilton Conference on Multicultural Literature for Youth will be held on April 28, 2023 at the Kent State University Design Innovation Hub

 The Virginia Hamilton Conference on Multicultural Literature for Youth is the longest-running event in the United States to focus exclusively on multicultural literature for children and young adults.
 Honoring author Virginia Hamilton, the conference reflects a commitment to promoting cultural awareness and affirming cultural pride while addressing the array of issues which surround the concept of culture.

 Selection of Past events at the Reinberger Children's Library Center

 On January 22nd, 2021 the Reinberger Children’s Library Center brought together 24 participants for their Seventh Annual Mock Caldecott.

 Taking this workshop to a virtual space this year was an exciting adventure.
 Participants joined in from all over the United States and included current and prospective MLIS students, Kent State alumni, information professionals in numerous disciplines, and six of the iSchool’s faculty.
 Participants had the unique and unforgettable opportunity to engage in this selection process with Dr. Christina Dorr, a member of the 2020 Caldecott Medal Selection Committee.

 The Reinberger Children's Library Center hosted a Pajama Party in the Reinberger Room in celebration of Read Across America on March 2, 2020.
 This fun-filled event featured guest storyteller Yayra Tamakloe and Dave Szalay, a children's book illustrator and the RCLC's illustrator-in-residence in 2020 and 2021.